cvvergara/vrp-trash-collection/tools/osrm-work/README.md

 # OSRM back-end server for VRP

-We use the OSRM server for computing routes and travel time in some of our vehicle routing problem solvers.
+OSRM server is used for computing routes and travel times in some of our vehicle routing problem solvers.
 This requires setting up a OSRM server and preparing data for it.
 The goal of this document is to walk throught the steps to get it built and run locally.

 ## Building OSRM

-I use an older version of git at commit fbbd6ca because I'm running Ubuntu 12.04 LTS but I think you can use up to tag v0.3.10.
+I use an older version of git at commit fbbd6ca because I'm (Steve) running Ubuntu 12.04 LTS but I think you can use up to tag v0.3.10.

 https://github.com/Project-OSRM/osrm-backend/wiki/Building-on-Ubuntu